 I’m a lucky man!
-My dad (who went by “Robert” or “Bob” Kelly) taught early on to treat business like a game, as in:
+My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 Growing Up On Wall Street